jidtuit/meta-java/README.md

     * Classes
     * Interfaces
     * Records
-* Imports: Split between package and class/wildcard -> Breaks backwad compatibility
+* Imports: Split between package and class/wildcard -> Breaks backward compatibility
 * Annotation arguments with real types instead of Strings --> Where do we take that info?
 From the imports?
 Is there a way to do a
   Class.forName()